CTCorona/astro-nano-portfolio/src/content/work/exoticca.md

 company: 'Exoticca'
 role: 'Software Engineer'
 dateStart: '08/21/2022'
-dateEnd: 'Current'
+dateEnd: '02/21/2025'
 ---

 Led the analytics migration from Google Analytics to Snowplow and contributed to modernizing the payments system codebase.
 Developed an MVP for customer arrival experience, while contributing to the internal React component library.
 Drove documentation initiatives and knowledge-sharing sessions to enhance team collaboration and delivered key features to strengthen platform reliability.